ljkrajewski/ai_resources/notebook.md

     - 48GB+ VRAM for 13B+ LLMs or hi-res Stable Diffusion pictures.
     - 24GB VRAM for most uses.
 4. Set container size to 50GB
+5. Open TCP port 8080
-5. Start the pod instance.
+6. Start the pod instance.

 ## Running the latest [AUTOMATIC1111/Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
 1. After starting a RunPod instance ([see above](#start-here)), open a web terminal and run the following commands: